metova/swift-style-guide/README.md

 ![Metova Swift Style Guide](images/metova.png)

+# [DEPRECATED] (Dec.
+2022)
+Note that this repo is being archived due to lack of updates.
+There are many great alternatives today, including [Apple's](https://www.swift.org/documentation/api-design-guidelines/) and [Google's](https://google.github.io/swift/) design/styling guidelines.

 # Metova's Swift Style Guide

 This style guide is written primarily with the development of iOS and OS X applications using the Xcode IDE in mind.
 As such, many of the guidelines found within are based around consistency with Apple's frameworks & Xcode's default preferences.
 If you are developing with Swift using different frameworks, or a different IDE, you may find sections of this style guide to be less applicable.